orthecreedence/cl-async/tcp.md

 (defun close-tcp-server (tcp-server))
 {% endhighlight %}

-Takes a `tcp-server` class, created by [tcp-server](#tcp-server) and closes the server it wraps.
-This can be useful if you want to shut down a TCP server without forcibly closing all its connections.
+Takes a `tcp-server` object, created by [tcp-server](#tcp-server) and closes the server it wraps gracefully.
+This can be useful if you want to shut down a TCP server without forcibly closing all its connections (via [exit-event-loop](/cl-async/base#exit-eent-loop), for instance).

 If the given server is already closed, this function returns without doing anything.